xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param speed: speed, reserved
 :param mvacc: acceleration, reserved
 :param mvtime: 0, reserved
-:param is_radian: the angles in radians or not, defalut is self.default_is_radian
+:param is_radian: the angles in radians or not, default is self.default_is_radian
 :param kwargs: reserved
 :return: code
     code: See the API code documentation for details.